Warmth and competence in human-agent cooperation: Results

 Our final study tested whether the relationship between social perceptions and subjective preferences translates to a revealed-preference setting.
 Does social perception continue to predict preferences when individuals face a partner choice?

 \textit{\textbf{Social perception.}} As in the previous two studies, the composite warmth and competence measures exhibit high scale reliability, with $\rho = 0.85$ for the composite warmth measure and $\rho = 0.86$ for the composite competence measure.
-Agents prompted distinct warmth and competence profiles depending on their parameterization, just asseen in Studies 1 and 2 (Figure \ref{fig:study_3_wc_space}).
-Participants perceived high-SVO agents as significantly warmer than low-SVO agents, $F_{1,297} = 103.4$, $p < 0.001$ (Figure \ref{fig:app/study_3_main_effects}a).
-Similarly, steady agents came across as significantly more competent than trembling agents, $F_{1,297} = 49.6$, $p < 0.001$ (Figure \ref{fig:app/study_3_main_effects}b).
+Agents prompted distinct warmth and competence profiles depending on their parameterization, just as seen in Studies 1 and 2 (Figure~\ref{fig:study_3_wc_space}).
+Participants perceived high-SVO agents as significantly warmer than low-SVO agents, $F_{1,297} = 103.4$, $p < 0.001$ (Figure~\ref{fig:app/study_3_main_effects/a}).
+Similarly, steady agents came across as significantly more competent than trembling agents, $F_{1,297} = 35.3$, $p < 0.001$ (Figure~\ref{fig:app/study_3_main_effects/b}).

 \textit{\textbf{Revealed preferences.}} To compare the performance of social perception against objective metrics, we fit three logistic regressions predicting participants' (binary) partner choice.
+We evaluated these models via AIC and Nagelkerke's R\textsuperscript{2}~\cite{nagelkerke1991note}.

+Participants reported a clear pattern of preferences across the agents (Table~\ref{tab:study_3_predictions}, top row).
+On expectation, participants favored the $\theta = 45\degree$ agents over the $\theta = 0\degree$ agents, and the $\theta = 0\degree$, $\epsilon = 0.5$ agent over the $\theta = 0\degree$, $\epsilon = 0$ agent.
+The model with participant score as the sole predictor fared somewhat worse at predicting preferences (Table~\ref{tab:study_3_predictions}, middle row).
+All the same, the pattern from Studies 1 and 2 replicated in Study 3: the higher a participant scored with co-player A relative to co-player B, the greater their preferences for co-player A, $\mathrm{OR} = 1.06$, 95\% CI $[1.03, 1.08]$, $p < 0.001$.

-We evaluated these models via AIC and Nagelkerke's R\textsuperscript{2} \citep{nagelkerke1991note}.
-Social perception again proves a better predictor than score or even co-player identity (Table \ref{tab:study_3_predictions}).
-The warmer a co-player appeared to participants, the more likely participants were to play another round with them, $\mathrm{OR} = 2.1$, 95\% CI $[1.69, 2.65]$, $p < 0.001$ (Figure \ref{fig:study_3_preferences}b).
+For a third time, social perception offers stronger predictiveness than do score or co-player identity (\textbf{H1}; Table~\ref{tab:study_3_predictions}, bottom row).
+The warmer a co-player appeared to participants, the more likely participants were to play another episode with them, $\mathrm{OR} = 2.10 $, 95\% CI $[1.69, 2.65]$, $p < 0.001$ (Figure~\ref{fig:study_3_preferences/b}).
 There was no significant relationship between perceived competence and partner choice, $p = 0.88$.
-Perceived warmth and competence remain significant predictors of participants' preferences when entered in a regression alongside score, improving model fit above and beyond that provided by score alone (Figure \ref{fig:app/study_3_odds_ratios}).